N-expansive Flows: Proof of Theorems and

 Given $x_1,x_2\in M_1$, consider all finite chains $x_1=w_0,w_1,...,w_n=x_2$ between $x_1$ and $x_2$ where, for each $i$, either $w_i$ and $w_{i+1}$ belong to $M\times{t}$ for some $t$ (in wich case we call $[w_i,w_{i+1}]$ a horizontal segment) or $w_i$ and $w_{i+1}$ are on the same orbit (and then we call $[w_i,w_{i+1}]$ a vertical segment). \\

-Define the length of a chain as the sum of the lengths of its segments, where the length of a horizontal segment $[w_i,w_{i+1}]$ is measured in the metric $d_t$ if $w_i$ and $w_{i+1}$ belongs to $M\times\{t\}$, and the length of a vertical segment $[w_i,w_{i+1}]$ is the shortest distance between $w_i$ and $w_{i+1}$ along the orbit (ignoring the direction of the orbit) using the usual metric on $\mathbb{R}$.
+Define the length of a chain as the sum of the lengths of its segments, where the length of a horizontal segment $[w_i,w_{i+1}]$ is measured in the metric $d_t$ if $w_i$ and $w_{i+1}$ belongs to $M\times\{t\}$, and the length of a vertical segment $[w_i,w_{i+1}]$ is the shortest distance between $w_i$ and $w_{i+1}$ along the orbit using the usual metric on $\mathbb{R}$.
 See Figure~\ref{figura2}.

 If $w_i\neq w_{i+1}$ and $w_i$ and $w_{i+1}$ are on the same orbit and on the same set $M\times\{t\}$ then the length of the segment $[w_i,w_{i+1}]$ is taken as $d_t(w_i,w_{i+1})$, since this is always less than $1$.